-One of our favorite places to kayak is the Quileute River in La Push.
+One of our favorite places to kayak during an Olympic Peninsula road trip is the Quileute River in La Push.
 The mouth has a marina to put in at and then the river itself is shockingly calm.
 Due to the shallow nature, there are no other boats of any sort, so the river is all yours; your bow is the only thing making ripples.
 And since the mouth is brackish, watch for flounder, salmon and the occasional otter.

-Lakes Crescent and Lake Cushman are two other places to paddle: stumps, elk and mountains around every bend.
+Lakes Crescent in Olympic National Park and Lake Cushman are two other places to paddle: stumps, elk and mountains around every bend.
 Beautiful.
-Access to Lake Cushman for kayaking is limited to the Lake Cushman Resort, Skokomish Park and near the Staircase entrance of Olympic National Park.
+Access to Lake Cushman for kayaking is limited to the Skokomish Park and near the Staircase entrance of Olympic National Park.
 There are a few pull outs along the road, but if you’re looking for water access, you’ll need to be careful getting down to water level with your kayak.

 It’s the same with Lake Crescent to the north.
 The road around Lake Crescent is long and winding, but it’s gorgeous and if you’re watching you’ll find several great places to put in.
 Near the Storm King ranger station, part of Olympic National Park, there is a boat launch that’s ideal.
 This will put you midway into the lake and give plenty of options for views.
 Views are what kayaking in the Pacific Northwest is all about.

 Tip: never go kayaking without a life jacket or PFD.
 Not only is it smart, but it’s the law for kids everywhere in Washington and is just a good practice no matter what.

 Where to Kayak in Port Townsend

 We love Port Townsend, and it’s where Chris was born.
 There are some beautiful places to kayak in Port Townsend, particularly along the waterfront.
 Port Townsend is an old Victorian Era town with brick buildings, colorful trim and waterfront walks.